Sam-Dev0/Sam-Dev0/README.md

 Develop desktop applications with C# and SQL Server

-Work with Java and JavaScript to strengthen fullstack knowledge
+Work with Java and with spring-boot to strengthen fullstack knowledge

 Learn continuously to become a Backend and movil aplication Developer

+Technologies

 📫 Contact Me